Preview: Firebirds & Knights Battle in London Friday

-Two more players joined the Firebird’s double digit club in points last weekend.
-Nicholas Caamano (Dallas Stars) and Jake Durham are the newest members with 10 points each.
+Two more players joined the Firebirds’ double digit club in points last weekend.
+Nicholas Caamano (Dallas Stars) and Jake Durham each have garnered 10 points.
 Durham has two goals among his 10 points and Caamano has lit-the-lamp four times this season.
 Caamano’s also leads the team in penalty minutes with 21.
 Colella, Moore and Ty Dellandrea hit double digits, earlier this year.

 Fedor Gordeev (Toronto Maple Leafs) is tied for fifth among all OHL defenseman in scoring with three goals in 11 games this season.
 Gordeev scored a power-play goal for Flint on Sunday and also recorded a goal and an assist in Flint’s last game in London on Mar.
 17, 2017.

 In net, Garrett Forrest is the 13th-best goaltender statistically in the OHL with a 3.24 goals against average (GAA) and a .905 save percentage (SAV%).
 Forrest has earned all six Firebirds’ victories this season.
-Luke Cavallin, who was the highest selected goaltender in the 2017 OHL Draft, has played in two OHL games in his rookie campaign.
+Luke Cavallin, who was the highest selected goaltender in the 2017 OHL Draft in April, has played in two OHL games thus far in his rookie campaign.

-NHL: The Firebirds have three players that have been drafted by NHL teams consisting of Nick Caamano (Dallas Stars), Fedor Gordeev (Toronto Maple Leafs) and Nicholas Mattinen (Toronto Maple Leafs).
-Additionally, Dennis Busby, Ty Dellandrea, Hunter Holmes, Ryan Littlejohn and Jack Wismer are five first time eligible players to be selected in the NHL Entry Draft in June 2018.
+NHL: The Firebirds have three players that have NHL ties.
+Forward Nick Caamano signed with the Dallas Stars stars while Fedor Gordeev and Nicholas Mattinen were both drafted by the Toronto Maple Leafs.
+Additionally, Dennis Busby, Ty Dellandrea, Hunter Holmes, Ryan Littlejohn, Evan Morrison and Jack Wismer are six first-time eligible players to be selected in the NHL Entry Draft in June 2018.
 Busby, Dellandrea and Holmes were listed among NHL Central Scouting’s October ‘Players to Watch’ list for the 2018 NHL Draft in June.

 London Knights (3-8-1-0, 10th Western Conference):